GamesCrafters/GamesmanNova/RUNNING-BUG.md

 5. The proportionality to states explored suggests the loop iterates once per previously explored state
 6. The game-specific trigger ('1' in choices) suggests something about the game graph structure matters
 7. The eventually-completes behavior means there's a counter or accumulator that eventually drains

+## Performance Impact

+A big percentage of scheduler time is wasted as a result of this bug.